guillaume-mueller/python-eel-vite-starter/README.md

 1. **Memory leak**: Eel 0.18.1 has a [memory leak](https://github.com/python-eel/Eel/issues/757) for Python exposed function.
 Apply [this fix](https://github.com/python-eel/Eel/pull/760) if needed.

-2. **Performance**: For sustained streaming, the JSON constrain of Eel may be a bottleneck.
-Consider using Flask-SocketIO for binary format with a similar ease of use.
+2. **Performance**: For sustained data streaming, the JSON constrain of Eel may be a bottleneck.
+Consider using [Flask-SocketIO](https://pypi.org/project/Flask-SocketIO) for binary format with a similar ease of use.